 To ensure the objectivity and transparency of the decision-making procedures, the Board of Directors will first consult with the personnel deliberation committee consisting of independent outside directors (excluding directors who are Audit and Supervisory Committee members) and other directors (excluding directors who are Audit and Supervisory Committee members) in advance regarding any resolution with respect to a proposal for appointment or dismissal of directors (excluding directors who are Audit and Supervisory Committee members), resolution with respect to the appointment or dismissal of the president and representative director or decision on a succession plan for the president and representative director (excluding directors who are Audit and Supervisory Committee members), and the personnel deliberation committee will provide a recommendation on the consulted matter from a perspective independent from the Board of Directors.
-During the fiscal year ended March 31, 2024, meetings of the president and CEO, and was attended by five members, excluding the candidate for President and CEO Yoichi Kise who is currently the President and CEO.
-The other four meetings were attended by all members.
+During the fiscal year ended March 31, 2025, meetings of the personnel deliberation committee members were present.
+At the other one meeting, five committee members were present excluding Harumi Nakagawa, who was the subject of deliberation.

-To ensure the transparency and fairness of the decision-making procedures, the Board of Directors will first consult with the remuneration deliberation committee consisting of independent outside directors (excluding directors who are Audit and Supervisory Committee members) and other directors (excluding directors who are Audit and Supervisory Committee members) in advance regarding any resolution with respect to a proposal for remuneration of directors (excluding directors who are Audit and Supervisory Committee members) and other who are Audit and Supervisory Committee members), and the remuneration deliberation committee will provide a recommendation on the consulted matter from a perspective independent from the Board of Directors.
-During the fiscal year ended March 31, 2024, meetings of the remuneration deliberation committee were held once, attended by all members.
+To ensure the transparency and fairness of the decision-making procedures, the Board of Directors will first consult with the remuneration deliberation committee consisting of independent outside directors (excluding directors who are Audit and Supervisory Committee members) and other directors (excluding directors who are Audit and Supervisory Committee members) in advance regarding any resolution with respect to a proposal for remuneration of directors (excluding directors who are Audit and Supervisory Committee members) in advance regarding any resolution with respect to a proposal for remuneration of directors (excluding directors who are Audit and Supervisory Committee members), and the remuneration deliberation committee will provide a recommendation on the consulted matter from a perspective independent from the Board of Directors.
+During the fiscal year ended March 31, 2025, meetings of the remuneration deliberation committee were held twice.
+For one of those meetings, all the committee members were present.
+At the other one meeting, five committee members were present excluding Harumi Nakagawa, who was the subject of deliberation.